 Connecting to the Production OroCloud Environment Using VPN¶

-The OroCloud support team can provide individual maintenance access (using SSH2 protocol) to the production instance hosts for your company’s authorized IT support.
+The OroCloud support team will provide individual maintenance access (using SSH2 protocol) via VPN to the production instance hosts for your company’s authorized IT support.

 Please avoid sharing access credentials, as this violates the information security best practices and standards, including PCI-DSS.